Ixcatl/fables_novasophonia/docs/core/basics.rst

 .. admonition:: Example...
    :class: note

    An enemy makes an Attack action, making a swing at a player with their sword.
 They roll their check with Brawn as usual, coming up with an appropriate number of dice for their attack.
 The player character in question chooses to Dodge out of the way, an opposed action using Grace.
-If their dodge roll removes all of the attack's successes, the attack is nullified and the character takes no damage.
+If their dodge roll removes all of the attack's successes, the attack is nullified and the character risks no damage.

 .. admonition:: Another example...
    :class: note